-Mapes is a family business currently four generations old.
+Mapes is a family business currently five generations old.

 At the time, the piano business was second only to the wagon wheel industry in manufacturing scope and size.

 During the 1920s and 30’s the company enjoyed huge growth in the piano string business; manufacturing strings for Steinway and other prestigious piano manufacturers.